tomcl/visual2.github.io/testbench.md

 ## Writing Testbenches

+- Case sensitivity: all testbench keywords are case insensitive.
+Subroutine names are case senitive since in ARM UAL labels are all case sensitive.

 A `.s` file loaded into VisUAL2 is considered a testbench if it starts with the line:

 ```
 ##TESTBENCH  other characters form comment
 ```

 Subsequent lines make up a sequence of 1 or more **Tests**.
-Each Test specifies *inputs* and *outputs* used in testing an assembler program.
+Each Test specifies *inputs* and *outputs* used in testing an assembler program, and other test parameters, and starts with a single-line Test header prefixed by #.

+Within the lines of a test each line is parsed separately.
+Order of lines does not matter.

 ```
 #TEST 1